 Your home environment and how often you run the heat or air can also affect how quickly your air filter gets dirty.
 If your home is well sealed, you have no pets, no dust-prone furnishings like carpet and fabric-covered furniture, and you dust and vacuum every day, your air filters will have fewer air-born particles to collect.
 Also, the system only filters the air when it's running.
 If you install a new filter, but don't turn on the heat or air conditioning until a month or two later, the filter should still be relatively clean since the system hasn't been forcing air through it.

-For more energy saving tips, see the links on the next page.
+For more energy saving tips, see the links below.

 - Autry, James A. and Gerald M. Knox, eds.
 Better Homes and Gardens Complete Guide to Home Repair, Maintenance & Improvement.
 Des Moines, IA: Meredith Corporation, 1980.

 - Barnett, Dwight.
 "Low Air Pressure and Dust."
 Home & Garden Television.
 2009 (Accessed 4/27/2009). http://www.hgtv.com/home-improvement/low-air-pressure-and-dust/index.html

 - Brumbaugh, James E. Audel® Heating, Ventilating and Air Conditioning Library, Volume 1.
 New York: Macmillan Publishing Company, 1986.

 - Furnace Compare.
 "Frequently Asked Questions about Furnace Filters."
 Furnace and Air Conditioner Filters.
 2009 (Accessed 4/27/2009). http://www.furnacecompare.com/faq/furnace_filter_faq.html

 - Home & Garden Television.
 "Keep Dust Down."
 Home Improvement.
 2009 (Accessed 4/27/2009). http://www.hgtv.com/home-improvement/keep-dust-down/index.html